 BUILT BY EXPERTS

 JBJS recruited experts across orthopaedic subspecialties to develop learning objectives that require higher-order thinking, such as an ability to evaluate and diagnose a patient’s condition and to select an appropriate treatment.
-Writers then developed questions to test each learning objective, provide learning resources with supporting information for the questions, and a list of references for additional information.
+Writers then developed questions to test each learning objective, provide learning resources with supporting information for the questions, and supply a list of references for additional information.

-All questions and learning resources are peer-reviewed by several subspecialty content experts and the JBJS Editor-in-Chief and then revised as needed before being accepted for use in Clinical Classroom.
-The platform is updated regularly to provide new learning objectives and questions and to revise or remove any that are no longer current.
+All questions and learning resources are peer-reviewed by several subspecialty content experts and the JBJS Editor-in-Chief then revises as needed before integrating into JBJS Clinical Classroom.
+The platform is updated regularly to provide new learning objectives and questions, revising any material that is no longer current.

 When preparing for an exam, a learner’s time is limited.
-Because users of Clinical Classroom avoid spending time on content they have already mastered and can focus on areas where they need reinforcement, they may spend up to 50% less time than users of traditional e-learning methods to learn the same materials3.
+Because users of Clinical Classroom avoid spending time on content they have already mastered and can focus on areas where they need reinforcement, they may spend up to 50% less time than users of traditional e-learning methods learning the same materials3.

 - American Medical Association.
 Creating a community of innovation.
 Chicago: American Medical Association; 2017.